pmjdebruijn/ShuttlePRO/README.md

 The program will automatically be built with Jack MIDI support if the Jack development files are available at compile time.
 (However, if you do have Jack installed, but you still want to build a Jack-less version of the program, you can do that by running `make JACK=` instead of just `make`.)

-If the program was built with Jack MIDI support, you still need to run it as `shuttlepro -j` to enable the MIDI support at run time.
+If the program was built with Jack MIDI support, you still need to run it as `shuttlepro -o` to enable MIDI output at run time.
 This will start up Jack (if it is not already running) and create a Jack client named `shuttlepro` with a single MIDI output port which can then be connected to the MIDI inputs of other programs.

 We recommend using a Jack front-end and patchbay program like [QjackCtl][] to manage Jack and to set up the MIDI connections.
 Non-Jack ALSA MIDI applications can be accommodated using the [a2jmidid][] program, an ALSA-Jack MIDI bridge which exposes ALSA sequencer ports as Jack MIDI ports, so that they can easily be connected using QjackCtl.
 (Starting up a2jmidid can be handled automatically by QJackCtl as well; in QJackCtl's Setup dialog, on the Options tab, simply place the command `a2jmidid -e &` in the "Execute script after Startup" field.
 This will work no matter which Jack version you use, but it should be mentioned that the latest versions of Jack1 have the a2jmidid functionality already built into it.)

 [QjackCtl]: https://qjackctl.sourceforge.io/
 [a2jmidid]: http://repo.or.cz/a2jmidid.git

 The example.shuttlerc file comes with a sample configuration in the `[MIDI]` section for illustration purposes.
-This special default section is only active if the program is run with the `-j` option.
+This special default section is only active if the program is run with the `-o` option.
 It allows MIDI output to be sent to any connected applications, no matter which window currently has the keyboard focus.
 This is probably the most common way to use this feature, but of course it is also possible to have application-specific MIDI translations, in the same way as with X11 key bindings.
 In fact, you can freely mix mouse actions, key presses and MIDI messages in all translations.

 The sample `[MIDI]` section implements a simplistic DAW controller which can be used as a (rather rudimentary) Mackie control surface, e.g., with Ardour.
 The buttons `K5` .. `K9` are mapped to the playback controls (Rewind, Stop, Play, Record, Fast Forward), and the jog wheel emulates the MCU jog wheel (`CC60`).
 The configuration entry looks as follows: